kmehltretter82/frama-c-linux/KERNEL.md

 and exactly one on an explicit harness-only `map[-1]` sensitivity control; no Linux bug is claimed from this measurement.

+Revision `3d8d9df6a6` adds a whole-AST validation-order checker and an AST-only profile that does not require an Eva entry point.
+The final exact-command scan types all 83 ARM64 and generic KVM v4 contexts and emits one diagnostic across the 77 distinct C sources: `__kvm_arm_vcpu_set_events()` can reach an input-derived `-EINVAL` after `commit_pending_events(vcpu)`.
+Running the same rule over the candidate patch's complete `guest.c` emits none.
+This isolates the independently modeled vCPU-events candidate; it is not a count of one confirmed upstream bug.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;
 the DWC3, Open vSwitch, and ARM64 databases were generated directly in